How can I make a binding reservation?

 How do I get a visa (up to 30 days)?

 For almost all European and North American nationals a visa-on-arrival is issued.
 You can pay for a visa when you arrive at an Indonesian airport.
-This visa can be extended once and can be obtained at:
+This visa can be extended once on location for another 30 days and can be obtained at:

 Denpasar (Bali), Jakarta (Java), Padang (Sumatra), Kupang (Rote), Mataram (Lombok).